The Group Structure of Pivot and Loop Complementation on Graphs and Set Systems: Maximal Pivots

 The proof of Corollary~\ref{cor:max_pivots_dual} in \cite{MaxPivotsGraphs/Brijder09} relies heavily on the fact that the elements of $\max(\mathcal{M}_G)$ are all of cardinality equal to the rank of (the adjacency matrix of) $G$, a consequence of the Strong Principal Minor Theorem, see \cite[Theorem~2.9]{Kodiyalam_Lam_Swan_2008}.
 This property of $\max(\mathcal{M}_G)$ turns out to be irrelevant for Corollary~\ref{cor:max_pivots_dual} as its generalization, Theorem~\ref{thm:max_pivots_dual}, holds for set systems in general where this property of $\max(\mathcal{M}_G)$ of course does not hold.

 In \cite{MaxPivotsGraphs/Brijder09} it was also noted that the kernel (null space) of a graph is invariant under dual pivot.
-This is straightforward to verify now using Theorem~\ref{thm:main_result_graphs_alt}: if $A(x_1,y_1)^T = (0,0)$, then $A\bar{*}X (x_1+0,y_1)^T = (0,0)$.
-Therefore, $A\bar{*}X (x_1,y_1)^T = (0,0)$.
+It is straightforward to verify now using Theorem~\ref{thm:main_result_graphs_alt} that this holds for arbitrary matrices over $\two$: if $A(x_1,y_1)^T = (0,0)$, then $A\dual X (x_1+0,y_1)^T = (0,0)$.
+Therefore, $A\dual X (x_1,y_1)^T = (0,0)$.
 The converse holds as dual pivot is an involution (operation of order $2$).
-In particular, the rank of $A$ is invariant w.r.t. the dual pivot.
+In particular, the rank of $A$ is invariant w.r.t.~the dual pivot.

 As observed in \cite{MaxPivotsGraphs/Brijder09}, as a graph transformation operation, the dual pivot is similar to the (regular) pivot.
-More precisely, the elementary dual pivots $G\bar{*}X$, i.e., elementary pivots $*X$ for $G+X$, are such that either 1) $X = \{u\}$ where $u$ does not have a loop in $G$ or 2) $X = \{u,v\}$ where $\{u,v\}$ is an edge of $G$ where both $u$ and $v$ have loops.
-The effect of elementary pivot $\bar{*}\{u\}$ is the same as $*\{u\}$, complementing its neighbourhood.
-Similarly for elementary pivot $\bar{*}\{u,v\}$.
-Only the conditions for applying of elementary dual pivots is different compared to (regular) elementary pivots: the effect of the operation is the same.
+More precisely, the elementary dual pivots $G\dual X$ are either of the form (1) $X = \{u\}$ where $u$ does not have a loop in $G$ or of the form (2) $X = \{u,v\}$ where $\{u,v\}$ is an edge of $G$ where both $u$ and $v$ have loops.
+The effect of elementary pivot $\dual \{u\}$ is the same as that of $*\{u\}$, complementing its neighbourhood.
+Similarly for elementary pivot $\dual \{u,v\}$.
+Only the conditions for applying of elementary dual pivots are different compared to those for (regular) elementary pivots: the effect of the operation is the same.

-Let $\min(M)$ be the set of minimal elements of the set system $M$.
-Due to the symmetry of the definitions of dual pivot and loop complementation we have the following corollary to Theorem~\ref{thm:max_pivots_dual}.